aws-samples/aws-security-reference-architecture-examples/solutions/guardduty/guardduty-org/README.md

 #### Instructions

-1. Create new or use existing S3 buckets within the us-east-1 region owned by the Organization Primary Account
+1. Create new or use existing S3 buckets within the us-east-1 region owned by the Organization Management Account
-   * Example bucket name: lambda-zips-[Primary Account ID]-us-east-1
+   * Example bucket name: lambda-zips-[Management Account ID]-us-east-1
    * [Example CloudFormation Template](../../../extras/lambda-s3-buckets.yaml)
    * The bucket must allow the s3:GetObject action to the Organization using a bucket policy like the one below to allow the accounts within the Organization to get the Lambda files.